The Amazons of the Amazon: European myth or indigenous reality?

 • resource management;

-• collective decisions;
+• collective decision-making;

 • and sometimes direct participation in conflicts.

-Women then become:
+The women then become:

 • more numerous than they perhaps were;